-- Client lists. - Client specific information. - Internal audits. - Information on products and services provided to ERISA plan clients. - Client facing documents relied on by the service provider in contracting with ERISA covered plans. - How the plan compensates the entity for providing services. - Whether and how the service provider disclosed its fees.
+- Client lists. - Client specific information.

+- · Internal audits. - Information on products and services provided to ERISA plan clients. - Client facing documents relied on by the service provider in contracting with ERISA covered plans. - How the plan compensates the entity for providing services. - Whether and how the service provider disclosed its fees. - · SOC reports. - Documentation regarding the service provider's cybersecurity practices.